opentx/opentx.github.io/index.md

 ## ![OpenTX Sound Logo](/assets/images/opentx-sound-logo.png)
 There are two applicaions available for creating and managing the soundfiles used by OpenTX.
-***OpenTX Speaker is used*** to generate synthetic speech files for OpenTX. ***OpenTX Recorder*** is a specialised voice recording program for capturing voice messages for OpenTX.
+**OpenTX Speaker** is used to generate voice files for OpenTX by using synthetic speech. **OpenTX Recorder** is used to record voice files via a microphone.
 Both programs can generate sound files for all OpenTX voice languages.
 Every radio meassage, including system messages, can be changed.
 OpenTX Speaker and OpenTXRecorder are available for Windows7.

 ## Installation